Xiaolu1263/Xiaolu1263.github.io/_pages/about.md

 :briefcase: Research Projects
 ======
 <b> 1.
-Device-free Wireless Monitoring System </b> (http://Xiaolu1263.github.io/publications/Wireless-Monitor)
+Device-free Wireless Monitoring System </b>
- * Worked on the development and validation of a highly accurate and calibration-free wireless motion detector with large through-the-wall coverage by using Channel Station Information (CSI) related techniques.
- * The research has been commercialized by Origin Wireless AI Inc. and won the CES 2020 Innovation Award.
-In partnership with Belkin, it has been deployed over 150 countries worldwide as LinkSysAware
+ * We created the first-of-its-kind device-free motion sensing system, which can detect the object motion with only 1 pair of WiFi devices.
+The system has been commercialized by [Origin Wireless AI Inc.](https://www.originwirelessai.com/) and won the [CES 2020 Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2020/Honorees/L/Linksys-Aware.aspx).

 <b> 2.
 Wireless Vital Signs Detection System </b>
-  * Development of the Breathing Rate Detection System using CSI extracted from commercial WiFi devices.
-  * The research was then developed as a Sleep Monitoring System and commercialized as Origin Health by Origin Wireless AI Inc., which won the CES 2021 Best of Innovation Award.
+  * Our research Sleep Monitoring System has been commercialized by [Origin Wireless AI Inc.](https://www.originwirelessai.com/) as Origin Health for Remote Patient Monitoring, which won the [CES 2021 Best of Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2021/Best-Of/O/Origin-Health-Remote-Patient-Monitoring.aspx).

 <b> 3.
 Wireless Driver Arrival Sensing for Smart Car </b>
-  * Designed the system by using WiFi-FTM (IEEE 802.11mc, 2016).
-By enabling driver's arrival time sensing, the car is more smart in multiple-service management than the existing driver's presence sensing only system.
+  * We developed a driver's arrival time sensing system (using WiFi-FTM, IEEE 802.11mc, 2016) which makes the car more smart in multiple-service management than the existing driver's presence sensing only system.
-  * Implemented the system and ported it into Linux OS for real-world validation.
-Experiments in varieties of parking lots and garages show that it can robustly achieve 92.5% accuracy with less than 1s error

 <b> 4. mmWave-Based Vital Signs Monitoring </b>
-  * Worked on the design and development of a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability for multiple objects
-  * The research has been implemented by using off-the-shelf mmWave Radar and part of the system has been invited to demo for Qualcomm.
-It is being commercialized by Origin Wireless AI Inc. for Non-contact Vital Sign Monitoring.
+  * We designed and implemented a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability (HRV) for multiple objects.
+The research has been implemented by using off-the-shelf [TI mmWave Radar](https://www.ti.com/tool/IWR1843BOOST) and part of it has been invited to demo for [Qualcomm](https://www.qualcomm.com/).

 <b> 5. mmWave and 5G Massive MIMO for Localization and Tracking </b>
   * Developed and implemented the system on the base of Time Reversal and Massive MIMO techniques, which over- comes the unavoidable multipath distortions and thus improving the scalability in different environments